DataBiosphere/tanagra/docs/INDEXING.md

 # Indexing
-Each **underlay config specifies the mapping from the source data** to Tanagra's [entity model](ENTITY_MODEL.md).
 Tanagra can query the source data directly, but **for improved performance, Tanagra generates indexed tables and queries them instead**.
-Each underlay config also specifies a data pointer where Tanagra can write indexed tables to.
+The indexer config specifies where Tanagra can write generated index tables.

-**Generating the index tables is part of the deployment process**; It is not managed by the service.
+**Generating index tables is part of the deployment process**; It is not managed by the service.
 There is a basic command line interface to run the indexing jobs.
 Currently, this CLI just uses Gradle's application plugin, so the commands are actually Gradle commands.

 ## Running Indexing Jobs
-Before running the indexing jobs, you need to specify the underlay config files.
+Before running the indexing jobs, you need to specify the data mapping and indexer [config files](CONFIG_FILES.md).

 There are 3 steps to generating the index tables:
 1. [Setup](#setup-credentials) credentials with read permissions on the source data, and read-write permissions on